 Welcome to my personal website

-In my services, I can offer to:
+In my services, I offer the following:

-- give unique and exciting lectures and workshops on health, ageing, longevity, at all levels of understanding – from school children to “lay-public” to journalists to scientific experts, and incorporating biology, psychology, sociology and more… (a list of my forthcoming and some recent past lectures can be seen by clicking here)
+1. unique and exciting lectures and workshops on health, ageing, longevity, at all levels of understanding – from school children to “lay-public” to journalists to scientific experts, and incorporating biology, psychology, sociology and more… (a list of my forthcoming and some recent past lectures can be seen by clicking here)

-- provide consultancy to companies involved in researching and developing practical applications, including cosmetics, cosmeceuticals, nutriceuticals, hormetins; and
+2. consultancy to companies involved in researching and developing practical applications, including cosmetics, cosmeceuticals, nutriceuticals, hormetins; and

-These are front covers of my children’s books in Punjabi, Hindi, English, Danish, Polish so far (full description on the section on books)
+These are front covers of my children’s books in Punjabi, Hindi, English, Danish, Polish, so far (full description on the section on books)

 Highlights of my ageing research career and ideas